A Survey of Knowledge Tracing: Models, Variants, and Applications: Variants of Knowledge Tracing Models

 \subsection{Incorporating Engagement during Learning}

-Student engagement is defined as \emph{"the quality of effort students themselves devote to educationally purposeful activities that contribute directly to desired outcomes"} \citep{trowler2010student}, which indicates a strong connection to students' learning process.
-Generally speaking, student engagement can impact or reflect student performance; in other words, higher engagement tends to result in better learning outcomes.
-Therefore, considering student engagement during learning process could potentially improve KT results \citep{carini2006student}.
-In this section, we will present some variants that incorporate student engagement during learning into KT models.
+Student engagement is defined as \emph{"the quality of effort students themselves devote to educationally purposeful activities that contribute directly to desired outcomes"} \citep{trowler2010student}.
+This definition highlights a strong connection {between student engagement and the learning process.} Generally, higher engagement leads to enhanced knowledge gains.
+Consequently, considering student engagement in the learning process could potentially improve knowledge tracing results \citep{carini2006student}.
+In this section, {we will present some variants that integrate student engagement into the KT models. }